We're sorry, but OSHAcademy doesn't work properly without JavaScript enabled. Please turn on JavaScript or install a browser that supports Javascript.

 Potential Hazards

-• slips or falls on walkways due to debris or uneven surfaces
+• Slips, trips, or falls on walkways due to debris, mud, ice, oil, or uneven walking surfaces.

 Possible Solutions

-• Use only ladders in good repair that do not have missing rungs.
+• Use only ladders that are in good condition and free from defects such as missing or damaged rungs.

-• Do not install stairs with missing or damaged steps.
-Repair them before installing them.
+• Do not install stairs with missing, loose, or damaged steps; repair or replace them before use.

-• Keep walkways clean and free of debris and tripping hazards.
+• Maintain good housekeeping by keeping walkways clean, dry, and free of debris and tripping hazards.

 Knowledge Check Choose the best answer for the question.